 What is NCLS?

-NCLS is two day conference in which participants have an opportunity to hear from speakers sharing inspirational stories of character and leadership with the audience through his/her own words.
+NCLS is a two day symposium in which participants have an opportunity to hear from speakers sharing inspirational stories of character and leadership with the audience through his/her own words.
 It is one of the premier national symposiums in the area of character development, brings together distinguished scholars, armed forces leaders, corporate presidents and others to explore various dimensions of character and leadership.
 Speakers share their life experiences in order to challenge the audience to meet the objectives.
 NCLS is a personal development symposium.

 Who can attend?

 NCLS is open to anyone.
 This includes, but is not limited to, Undergraduate Students, Visiting Faculty members, community participants, military academy graduates, Association of Graduates members, USAFA staff and faculty, out of state military members, local military/ DoD ID Card Holders, and federal, state, county, and city government employees.

 Who will be speaking?

 You will hear from distinguished scholars, military leaders, corporate presidents, world-class athletes, and others in order to explore a character-related theme.
 The speakers will share their life experiences, challenges, and triumphs in alignment with the NCLS year-long theme, reinforcing the Air Force Core Values, encouraging reflection, and motivation for personal action.
 Visit the Speakers page for more info on this year’s speakers.